note/xml-lens/docs/src/main/tut/index.md

 val modify = (root \ "f").hasTextOnly.modify(_.toUpperCase)
 ```

-`root` stands for root element of XML document.
+`root` is available thanks to `import pl.msitko.xml.dsl._`. `root` stands for root element of XML
+document.
 Every XML document should contain exactly one root element.
-In case
-of our example `<a>` is a root element.
+In caseof our example `<a>`
+is a root element.

 Then we can navigate deeper using `\` operator.
 It takes a `String` argument which is a label of direct children we want to
 "zoom into".
 There's an overloaded `\` operator which takes `NameMatcher` instead of `String` which allows you to specify